Honours (Higher) Diploma on

 - Management & Administration (BAC) Baccalaureate 2 years (flexible)

-- Strategic Management (AMBMA) Advanced Mastery of Business Management & Administration (AMBMA) 3 years (flexible)
+- Strategic Management (EMBA) EMBA: Executive Mastery of Business Administration 3 years (flexible)

 This Honours Diploma Programme is the path to career success and good positions for a very wide range of business, management and administration posts.
 Having studied a wide range of business, management, administration, economics, commercial and advanced management and administration subjects including motivation, leadership and strategy, production, marketing - and more - the knowledge and ability to become a successful manager, administrator, executive and leader in business has been provided; CIC Members who have completed this and other Honours Diplomas have gained high career success, recognition, promotion and better employment, improved salaries and benefits - proof of how professional training can bring career success.

-The Programme also provides access to higher studies in administration, business and management whether in general business and management, one of the more specific areas covered by the programme, or in different specialisation areas; higher study includes CIC’s Baccalaureate and Executive Business Administration programmes, graduate degree level and other studies with CIC and other institutions worldwide.
+The Programme also provides access to higher studies in administration, business and management whether in general business and management, one of the more specific areas covered by the programme, or in different specialisation areas.
+There is a wide range of options for further study - see the "Related Courses" section for suggestions - which include other Honours Diplomas, ABA & Baccalaureate Programmes, and the 'Double Award' EBA & BBA Bachelor degree Programme.
+You are welcome to ask the College for advice, and of course you can see details of these Programmes on this website.

 Sign up to this course